VulcanStocks/VulcanStocks-QTS/README.md

 # VulcanStocks-QTS

-VulcanStocks-QTS is a quant trading system (QTS) that provides a robust and versatile infrastructure for algorithmic trading of virtual assets.
+VulcanStocks-QTS is a quantitative trading system (QTS) that provides a robust and versatile infrastructure for algorithmic trading of virtual assets.
 It allows for the development, backtesting, and execution of trading strategies using a simulated brokerage service.

 > **Note**: VulcanStocks-QTS currently does not support real money trading.